microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

 ..  data:: Host_PostmessageReady

     Office Online delay-loads much of its JavaScript code, including most of its PostMessage senders and listeners.
     You might choose to follow this pattern in your WOPI host page.
-This means that your outer host frame and the Office Online iframe must coordinate to ensure that each is ready to receive and respond to messages.
+This means that your outer host page and the Office Online iframe must coordinate to ensure that each is ready to receive and respond to messages.

     To enable this coordination, Office Online sends the :data:`App_LoadingStatus` message only after all of its message